pleets/php-event-dispatcher/README.md

 $dispatcher->dispatch($deposit);
 ```

-All listener will be informed about this event and will be executed.
+All listeners will be informed about this event and will be executed.